nisarnabeel/nisarnabeel.github.io/index.md

 ---

 ## About
-I am a Researcher in the field of Integrated sensing and communication at imec Beglium.
+I am a Researcher in the field of Integrated sensing and communication at imec Belgium.
 I have interdisciplinary expertise in signal processing, communication, and deep learning.

 ## Education
 - Ph.D., Integrated communication and Sensing *(Ongoing)* |